 Q. I don't want to clean up the mold problem myself.
 How do I find a good mold remediation professional?

 A. Make sure that ANY contractor you hire is familiar with current best practice guidance on how to remediate mold problems in buildings.
 Refer to the U.S. EPA's guidance document on Mold Remediation in Schools and Commercial Buildings - even if the mold problem is in a home.
 Contractors can seek training and certification in mold investigation and remediation through various certifying agencies.
-Visit the American IAQ Council website for a listing of available certifications.
+Visit the American Council for Accredited Certifications website for a listing of available certifications.
 If you are looking for a local contractor, many fire and flood restoration companies also provide mold remediation services.
 Remember to ask about their certifications and qualifications to do the work, and cross-reference their work with the documents contained in the links above.